Treaty of Amiens: Final negotiations

 British newspaper readers followed the events, presented in strong moralising colours.
-Hawkesbury wrote of Bonaparte's action at Lyons that it was a "gross breach of faith" exhibiting an "inclination to insult Europe".
+Hawkesbury wrote of Bonaparte's action at Lyon that it was a "gross breach of faith" exhibiting an "inclination to insult Europe".
 Writing from London, he informed Cornwallis that it "created the greatest alarm in this country, and there are many persons who were pacifically disposed and who since this event are desirous of renewing the war."

-The Spanish negotiator, the Marquis de Azara, did not arrive in Amiens until early February 1802.
+The Spanish negotiator, Marquis José Nicolás de Azara, did not arrive in Amiens until early February 1802.
 After some preliminary negotiations, he proposed to Cornwallis that Britain and Spain make a separate agreement, but Cornwallis rejected that in the belief that would jeopardise the more important negotiations with France.

 Pressure continued to mount on the British negotiators for a peace deal, in part because budget discussions were underway in Parliament, and the prospect of continued war was another significant factor.
 The principal sticking point in the late negotiations was the status of Malta.
 Bonaparte eventually proposed that the British were to withdraw within three months of signing, with control passed back to a recreated Order of St. John, whose sovereignty was to be guaranteed by all of the major European powers.
 Left unspecified in that proposal was the means by which the Order would be re-established; it had essentially dissolved upon French seizure of the island in 1798.
 Furthermore, none of the other powers had been consulted on the matter.

 On 14 March, London, under pressure to finalise the budget, gave Cornwallis a hard deadline.
 He was to return to London if he could not reach an agreement within eight days.
 Following a five-hour negotiating session that ended at 3 a.m. on 25 March, Cornwallis and Joseph signed the final agreement.
 Cornwallis was unhappy with the agreement, but he also worried about "the ruinous consequences of ... renewing a bloody and hopeless war."